kokic/blog/source/_posts/2023/fukugen.md

 [^8]: More generally, one uses the map from the quotient to the first Galois cohomology group with coefficients in roots of unity of order dividing $n$.

 [^9]: The first examples of local fields, the fields of $p$-adic numbers $\mathbb{Q}_p$ for a prime number p, were introduced more than a hundred years ago by Kurt Hensel.
 In $\mathbb{Q}_p$ infinite series in integer powers of $p$ with integer coefficients converge and represent (non-uniquely) all its elements.
-The set of such series with non-negative powers of $p$ forms the ring $\mathbb{Z}_p$ of $p$-adic integers in which usual integers Z sit densely with respect to the $p$-adic topology.
+The set of such series with non-negative powers of $p$ forms the ring $\mathbb{Z}_p$ of $p$-adic integers in which usual integers $\mathbb{Z}$ sit densely with respect to the $p$-adic topology.
 These $p$-adic numbers, and more generally local fields, play a very central role in modern number theory.
 They deserve to be known by the reader as much as basics of quantum mechanics!

 [^10]: The closer one looks, the less one sees.